etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 ![ButtonProcess2.png](../../../assets/developer-guide/etendo-copilot/bundles/dev-assistant/ButtonProcess2.png)

+### Code Run

+**Code Run** is an assistant designed for executing Python commands in a controlled environment.
+It translates the request into Python or Bash commands to fulfill the task.

+#### **Functionality**

+Code Run enables users to execute Python scripts and commands dynamically, even if dependencies or configurations are missing.
+Key features include:

+1. Dynamic Code Execution:

+    - Allows running Python code snippets.

+    - Example: `print('Hello, World!')`.

+2. Natural Language Requests:

+    - Users can provide tasks in plain language (e.g., "Ping Google"), and the assistant translates them into executable Python or Bash commands.

+3. Automatic Dependency Management:

+    - Identifies and installs missing libraries when a task requires them.

+    - Example: `!pip install numpy`.

+4. Error Handling:

+    - Provides meaningful error messages for invalid commands or missing inputs.

+5. Flexible Task Management:

+    - Supports file operations and multi-step workflows combining Python and Bash.

+#### **Usage Example**

+1. Log in to the system as the **System Administrator** role and configure the assistant in the **Assistant** window.
+Synchronize it and grant access to the role in the **Assistant Access** window.

+2. Open Copilot and select Code Run.
+Then, ask the assistant what you need to execute.

+3. Example interaction and result:

+    **Input:**

+    - "Make a ping to Google."

+    **Execution:**

+    - Translates to:

+      ```python
+      import os
+      os.system('ping -c 4 google.com')
+      ```

+    **Result:**

+    - Displays the ping output:

+      ```
+      PING google.com (142.250.182.110): 56 data bytes
+      64 bytes from 142.250.182.110: icmp_seq=0 ttl=115 time=12.3 ms
+      ...
+      ```

 ### Etendo Code Expert

 **Etendo Code Expert** is an assistant designed to read indexed files and provide answers related to their content.